yupidevs/yupi/docs/source/examples/example2.rst

 -----------------------------------

 First, we create an empty list to add all the trackers.
-Each tracker is associated with a tracking algorithm so we can evualuate the differences in the tracking process performed by each algorithm.
+Each tracker is associated with a tracking algorithm so we can evaluate the differences in the tracking process performed by each algorithm.

 .. code-block:: python